Ag Metrics Group

 • crop genetics

-Lettuce variety trial cultivated on plastic mulcj
+Lettuce variety trial cultivated on plastic mulch - Ag Metrics Group

 These primary factors must be balanced to optimize returns to the grower and minimize long-term impact to the environment.
 For example, the irrigation practices in the Southwest must consider the current drought conditions and salinization of our agricultural soils.
 Drip irrigation, soil penetrants, drought tolerant genetics, anti-transpirants, and other emerging technologies are urgently needed if Western agriculture is to remain sustainable.
 Similarly, fertilizers and concentrated plant nutrients must be developed and applied in a way that complies with regulatory requirements, but still has maximum benefit to the crop.